 Enterprise Software Vendors have setup programs to facilitate finding Partners with the required expertise or solution, but it leaves the Partner alone to develop a relationship with its peers.

 Another Partner Program is Microsoft’s Geo Expansion, which delivers assistance to its partners for planning their entry into new markets to access the available customer whitespace and gain new capabilities.
 It consists on validating market fit and access to Microsoft resources and programs in a new territory where their network of contacts has not yet been formed.
-It doesn’t support the landing and operation execution.
+But it doesn’t support the local landing and operation execution.

-These strategies are being used by Partners and some are not flexible or quick enough, as the market keeps evolving at a higher pace.
+These alternatives are being used by IT & Solution Providers, but they are not flexible or quick enough, as the market keeps evolving at a high pace.

 Subsidiary as a Service as an alternative for Partners

 A new alternative that is being used since 2018 by North America Partners, is a Subsidiary as a Service.
 It is a Turn key Subsidiary in Mexico that can be used to gain Nearshore Delivery capabilities for USA, to enter Latin America via Mexico as a new Go-To-Market, or as a temporary office when following a customer rollout.

 It has the advantages of an International professional employer organization (PEO) used to hire quickly abroad with full compliance, but with the industry expertise required for added flexibility and hard-to-find talent.
 It includes the benefits of the economies of scale of a group that has supported the operation in the region of foreign companies since the 80’s.
 It has a framework similar of as a Software as a Service (Saas) Model: